hernantz/blog/content/the-sorry-state-of-jquery-plugins.md

 </div>
 ```

-Yes, it won't be possitioned, and won't be dismissed when you click somewhere
+Yes, it won't be positioned, and won't be dismissed when you click somewhere
 else in the page, but it can be reused as a template for your custom widget.

 Say we needed to take full control of a popover.
 I wrote a simple Backbone view